run-ai/docs/docs/developer/overview-developer.md

 ---
 title: Developer Documentation Overview
+summary: This article is an overview of the developer documentation for the Run:ai platform.
+authors:
+    - Jason Novich
+date: 2024-Apr-10
 ---

 # Overview: Developer Documentation

 Developers can access Run:ai through various programmatic interfaces.

+## API Support

+The endpoints and parameters specified in the following references are the ones that are officially supported by Run:ai.
+Endpoints and parameters that are **NOT** listed in the reference are not officially supported.

+Endpoints and parameters marked as deprecated means they remain operational and can be used; however, Run:ai will **NO LONGER RECOMMEND USING THEM**, **WILL NOT ADD FUNCTIONALITY TO THEM**, and **WILL NO LONGER BE SUPPORTED AFTER**

+Option1 : <#of versions>
+Option 2: <time period>.

+For details, see the [Deprecation notifications](../home/whats-new-2-16.md#deprecation-notifications).

 ## API Architecture